Saturday 15 September, 2.00pm

 The performances are instinctive, adrenaline driven and inventive.
 Actors and audiences alike share in the excitement of reviving these forgotten plays that definitely deserve to be Read Not Dead.

-The combined reading and dinner experience offer includes: a ticket to the Read Not Dead reading of ‘The Queens Arcadia’ by Samuel Daniel at 2.00pm followed by dinner at 7.30pm, which will both take place in the beautiful setting of Christ Church Hall.
-The menu is yet to be confirmed.
+The combined reading and dinner experience offer includes: a ticket to the Read Not Dead reading of ‘The Queens Arcadia’ by Samuel Daniel at 2.00pm followed by a three-course dinner at 7.30pm, which will both take place in the beautiful setting of Christ Church Hall.

-Learn about The Queen’s Arcadia with our inspiring and engaging two-hour seminar introduction prior to the Read Not Dead performance.
+Learn about The Queen’s Arcadia with our inspiring and engaging one-hour lecture introduction prior to the Read Not Dead performance.